espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 }
 ```

-Configuration settings of the ESP-IDF Debug Adapter for launch.json are:
+The ESP-IDF Debug Adapter settings for launch.json are:

 - `appOffset`: Program start address offset to start debugging.
 - `debugPort`: Port for ESP-IDF Debug Adapter.
 Default: 43474.
 - `env`: Environment variables to apply to the ESP-IDF Debug Adapter.
+It will replace global environment variables and environment variables used by the extension.
 - `gdbinitFile`: Specify the gdbinit file to send to gdb.
+Example value: `"${workspaceFolder}/gdbinit"`.
 - `initGdbCommands`: One or more xtensa-esp32-elf-gdb commands to execute in order to setup the underlying debugger.
-If gdbinitFile is defined, these commands will be ignored.
+If `gdbinitFile` is defined, these commands will be ignored.
   > **NOTE:** By default, the gdbinit file is generated automatically by the ESP-IDF Debug Adapter.
 If `gdbinitFile` and `initGdbCommands` are defined in launch.json, as shown in [JTAG Debugging debugging with command line](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/using-debugger.html#command-line) make sure to include the following commands in given gdbinitFile or initGdbCommands for the debug session to properly work.
 - `logLevel`: Debug Adapter Debug level (0-4), 5 - for a full OOCD log.
 Default: 2.
 - `mode`: Can be either `auto`, to start the debug adapter and openOCD server within the extension or `manual`, to connect to existing debug adapter and openOCD session.
   > **NOTE:** If set to `manual`, openOCD and ESP-IDF Debug Adapter have to be manually executed outside Visual Studio Code.
 - `name`: The name of the debug launch configuration.
-Can be anything you want.
+This will be shown in the Run view (Menu View -> Run).
 - `type`: Type of debug configuration.
 It **must** be `espidf`.

 If specified, a custom `gdbinitFile` (or the `initGdbCommands` string array) should include: